MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities.md

 In the dataflow authoring tool in the Power BI service, select **Edit entities**.
 Then right-click the entity you want to use as the basis for your computed entity and on which you want to perform calculations.
 On the shortcut menu, select **Reference**.

 For the entity to be eligible as a computed entity, **Enable load** must be selected, as shown in the following image.
-Right-click the entity to display this context menu.
+Right-click the entity to display this shortcut menu.

 ![Select Enable load in the shortcut menu](media/dataflows-computed-entities/computed-entities-premium-01.png)